ObjectiveTruth/objectivetruth.github.io/_posts/2014-07-07-new-project-glympse-widget.md

 categories:
 - GlympseWidget
 tags:
-- glympse
-- widget
-- video
+- Glympse
-- new
+- Widget
-- project
+- Video
 ---
 Musings on working on a new project to learn about how widgets work with Glympse